Nana2929/ORA-modrl/report.md

 #### Lp-Metric Method
 The Lp-metric method aims to reduce the digression btween objective functions and their ideal solution obtained by indiviually optimizing them.
-In order to obtain the $Obj^*$, we need to solve the problem with only one objective at a time (optimize twice) and then plug in the $Obj^*$ values, so there's 3 times of optimization in total.
+In order to obtain the ${Obj^*}$, we need to solve the problem with only one objective at a time (optimize twice) and then plug in the ${Obj^*}$ values, so there's 3 times of optimization in total.

 $$\min w * \frac{Obj_1 - {Obj_1}^* }{{Obj_1}^* } + (1 - w) * \frac{Obj_2 - {Obj_2}^* }{{Obj_2}^* }$$